Initialize a Zmanim instance.

 GeoLocation including latitude, longitude, and timezone

 Regular or Hebrew Date.
-If date
+If date is a regular Date,

 hours, minutes, seconds and milliseconds are ignored.

-use elevation for calculations (default false
+use elevation for calculations (default false).

-, use elevation to affect the calculation of all sunrise/sunset based
+If true, use elevation to affect the calculation of all sunrise/sunset based

 zmanim.
 Note: there are some zmanim such as degree-based zmanim that are driven